Kentucky Inheritance Tax Laws

 - Class B - Class B beneficiaries include nieces and nephews, half-nieces and half-nephews, daughters-in-law and sons-in-law, aunts and uncles, and great-grandchildren (by blood, by stepchild, or by child adopted during infancy).
 Class B beneficiaries are eligible for an exemption of $1,000 each.

 - Class C - Class C beneficiaries include anyone not listed above as a Class A or a Class B beneficiary.
 Class C beneficiaries are eligible for an exemption of $500 each.

 Life Insurance Included in the Value of Kentucky Estate

 Only life insurance that is payable to the decedent or the decedent's estate is included in the value of a Kentucky estate for state inheritance tax purposes.

-Expenses That Can Be Deducted From the Value of a Kentucky Estate
+Expenses That Can Be Deducted From the Value of an Estate

 Certain expenses can be deducted from the value of a Kentucky estate, including:

 - Expenses of administration, including executors'/administrators' commissions, attorneys' fees, appraisers' fees, and court costs

 - Debts of the decedent, including real property taxes that were a lien against the decedent’s property at the date of death